Latvian Riflemen: World War I

-From 1915 to 1917, the Latvian Riflemen fought in the Russian army against the Germans in positions along the Daugava river.
-In 1916 Latvian battalions were transformed into regiments as conscription started among the local population.
+From 1915 to 1917, the Latvian Riflemen fought in the Imperial Russian Army against the Imperial German Army in positions along the Daugava river.
+In 1916, Latvian battalions were transformed into regiments as conscription started among the local population.
 Also, many new riflemen units were formed.
 In total, eight combat and one reserve regiment were formed.

 In December 1916 and January 1917, the Latvian riflemen suffered heavy casualties in the month-long Christmas Battles, which began with a surprise attack on German positions during Christmas.
-Suffering heavy casualties, Latvian riflemen managed to break the German line of defence but the effort was in vain as the attack was not followed through.
-The Russian Army lost over 26,000 soldiers in the failed attack.
+Latvian riflemen managed to break the German line of defence but the effort was in vain as the attack was not followed through.
+The Imperial Russian Army lost over 26,000 soldiers in the failed attack.
 The casualties included 9,000 Latvian riflemen, about a third of the total number at that time.
-The heavy casualties resulted in a strong resentment against the Russian generals and the Tsar among the riflemen.
-This resentment led to increased support for the Bolsheviks, who were advocating an end to the war.
+This caused great resentment against the Russian generals and the Tsar among the riflemen, which led to increased support for the Bolsheviks, who were advocating an end to the war.
 The fallen Latvian Riflemen were buried at the Brothers' Cemetery in Riga, created for this purpose.

 The structure of the United Latvian Riflemen division, formed in 1917: